-This menu selection enables the Voice Loopback feature in dPMR mode (U.S. patent 5703479).
-Once enabled the R8100 automatically records voice channel data when the radio under test transmits a signal above the squelch level setting.
-A green Voice Playback Active indicator appears in the test mode zone when Voice Loopback is enabled on the Voice Loopback screen.
-The Record Duration setting determines the maximum length of the recording and a bar graph meter shows the recording's progress - see Figure 2.2.7.8-3.
+This menu selection enables the Voice Loopback feature in dPMR Mode (U.S. patent 5703479).
+Once enabled the R8600 automatically records voice channel data when the radio under test transmits a signal above the squelch level setting.
+A green Voice Playback Active indicator appears in the Test Mode Zone when Voice Loopback is enabled on the Voice Loopback screen.
+The Record Duration setting determines the maximum length of the recording, and a bar graph meter shows the recording's progress (see Figure 2.2.7.8-3).
 The recording continues if the transmission is longer than the duration, but only the most recent is retained.
-When the radio is un-keyed the R8100 automatically switches to Generate mode and transmits the captured voice channel information or speech back to the radio.
+When the radio is un-keyed, the R8600 automatically switches to Generate Mode and transmits the captured voice channel information or speech back to the radio.
 This provides a quick end-to-end test of the dPMR radio transmitter and receiver.

-Voice channel recordings can be played back at any time by pressing the Play Last Recording soft key (this selection only appears after a recording has been made).
-Note: Recorded information is lost if the R8100 is power cycled, or if the Generate mode is selected and a new test pattern is enabled by setting the
+Voice channel recordings can be played back at any time by clicking the Play Last Recording soft key (this selection only appears after a recording has been made).
+Note: Recorded information is lost if the R8600 is power cycled or if the Generate Mode is selected and a new test pattern is enabled by setting the modulation mode to Continuous or Burst.